Are You Ready to Conquer Writing Overwhelm?

 • A lack of knowledge or skill

 • Doubts about your abilities or worth

 • Fear of an intimidating task

-Now, I know some of you cringe at the thought of planning, but hear me out.
+Now, I know some writers may cringe at the thought of planning, but hear me out.
 Having an action plan to overcome your writing struggles and achieve intimidating goals isn't going to stifle your creativity or take up lots of mental space and energy.

 It's simply going to provide you the direction you need to arrive at a destination you've yet to visit.
-So don't get lost...or dare I say overwhelmed.
-Make a plan to divide and conquer today.
+So, don't get lost (or should I say "overwhelmed").
+Let's make a plan to divide and conquer today!

 Conquering your overwhelm doesn't have to look like Jon Snow facing down Ramsey Bolton's army.